 Note also that the MSISDN/MSRN mapping needs to be maintained in two places: the HLR and the VLR where the user is visiting.
 The rest of the network does not need know about the individual MSISDN and MSRNs.
 The rest of the nodes need to know just about the leading digits of both.

-Using formula [2], we show the number of nodes as a function of n, when m=6 in Table 9.1.
+Using formula [2], we show the number of nodes in an analysis tree as a function of n (number of digits to be analysed), when m=6 in Table 9.1.